FindArticles FindArticles

 • What to watch next

-A legal tide turning against Google
+A legal tide against Google

-Who pays the price: publishers and advertisers
+Who bears the cost: publishers, and advertisers

 Google’s likely defense